hdShang/arxiv-daily/docs/cs-RO/2025-09-11/papers/250909805v1-mimo-grows-simulating-body-and-sensory-development-in-a-multimodal-i.md

 ---
 layout: default
-title: MIMo grows!
-Simulating body and sensory development in a multimodal infant model
+title: "MIMo grows!
+Simulating body and sensory development in a multimodal infant model"
 ---

 # MIMo grows!
 Simulating body and sensory development in a multimodal infant model